Some coping strategies to bring some light back to your day

 Emily Filmore writes about parenting, spirituality, and living with illness.
 Emily has a book, “The Marvelous Transformation: Living Well with Autoimmune Disease,” coming out in July 2015 and has Co-Authored, “Conversations with God for Parents,” coming out in August 2015.
 In the meantime, she has graciously offered to donate 100% of retail sales of her children’s books to Myositis Support and Understanding, when purchased with coupon code – myositis – through this link http://www.withmychildseries.com/?ref=5.

-Jerry Williams, Founder and President of Myositis Support and Understanding (MSU), has a passion for helping others living with chronic diseases like myositis.
-He was diagnosed with polymyositis in 2003 after a 3-year long battle for a diagnosis.
-He founded MSU in 2014 determined to provide meaningful support, assistance, and education to patients, families, friends and healthcare professionals.
-MSU has an active, all-volunteer, working board of directors and was founded by myositis patients, for myositis patients and caregivers.
+Jerry Williams, Founder and President of Myositis Support and Understanding (MSU), has a passion for helping others living with rare and chronic diseases like myositis.
+He was diagnosed with polymyositis in 2003, after a 3-year long battle for a diagnosis.
+He founded MSU in 2015 determined to provide meaningful support, assistance, and education to patients, families, friends and healthcare professionals.
+MSU is an all-volunteer nonprofit founded by myositis patients for myositis patients and caregivers.
 Jerry previously worked in the financial services industry and has been on disability for a number of years due to myositis and other autoimmune diseases.
 He taught himself website design/development and graphic design to enrich his life with skills he enjoys and hopes to return to the workforce if he responds to treatment.